-NCL Corporation Ltd., as issuer, our Company, as guarantor, and U.S. Bank National Association, as trustee were all parties to an indenture, dated May 28, 2020 (the "Indenture") related to the 2026 Exchangeable Notes, which were held by LC9 Skipper, L.P.
-Based on the initial exchange rate, LC9 Skipper, L.P. beneficially owned approximately 10% of NCLH's outstanding ordinary shares as of December 31, 2020.
+NCL Corporation Ltd., as issuer, our Company, as guarantor, and U.S. Bank National Association, as trustee were all parties to an indenture, dated May 28, 2020 (the "Indenture") related to the \$400 million aggregate principal amount of exchangeable notes due 2026 ("2026 Exchangeable Notes"), which were held by LC9 Skipper, L.P.
+LC9 Skipper, L.P. was a beneficial owner of more than 5% of our outstanding ordinary shares during 2021 until the Repurchase (as defined below) on March 9, 2021.
+Based on the initial exchange rate, LC9 Skipper, L.P. beneficially owned approximately 10% of our outstanding ordinary shares as of December 31, 2020.
 The initial exchange rate in the 2026 Exchangeable Notes could have been adjusted in the event of certain make-whole fundamental changes or tax redemption events (each, as described in the Indenture), but the maximum number of our ordinary shares issuable upon an exchange in the event of such an adjustment would not have exceeded 46,577,947.
 The 2026 Exchangeable Notes also contained certain anti-dilution provisions that could subject the exchange rate to additional adjustment if certain events occur.